thecodingmachine/html.renderer/doc/for_application_developers.md

 Here is what is happening:

 - The *render* method of the default renderer is called, and your object is passed to it.
 - What is the default renderer?
-It is a Mouf instance whose name is "defaultRenderer"
+It is an instance in your container whose name is "Mouf\Html\Renderer\RendererInterface"
 - What is the default renderer doing?
-It will chain all the renderers it can find in Mouf, in this order:
+It will chain all the renderers it knows of, in this order:
-	- First, it will look at the developer renderers (by default in the "src/template" directory)
+	- First, it will look at the application renderers (by default in the "src/templates" directory)
 	- Then, if a template has been used, it will look at the template's renderers to find a match
 	- Finally, it will try to find a template in the packages installed.
 A package can also have a renderer.
 	  Renderers in the packages can be ordered by priority.

 <div class="alert alert-info">When a new renderer is added (for instance when you install a package
-that uses its own renderer), do not forget to purge the cache (the Red "Purge cache" button in Mouf2 UI).</div>
+that uses its own renderer), do not forget to purge the cache (the Red "Purge cache" button if you are using Mouf UI).</div>

 Now that we saw how an application developer can use and overload a package template, let's have a look at the way things are done [on the package developer side](for_package_developers.md)